verrazzano/docs/content/en/docs/setup/upgrade/upgrade-mc.md

   - /docs/uninstall/upgrade/multicluster
 ---

 Each cluster of a multicluster environment is upgraded separately.
-Start with the admin cluster, and then for each managed cluster, follow the [Upgrade Verrazzano]({{< relref "/docs/setup/upgrade/perform.md" >}}) instructions.
+Follow the [Upgrade Verrazzano]({{< relref "/docs/setup/upgrade/perform.md" >}}) instructions, starting with the admin cluster and then for each managed cluster.

 ## Verify the upgrade of each managed cluster